Here at Chawton Hill we have good experience of working with property management companies and owners of rental property.

 Collecting and depositing your monthly payments on time

-If you ever had the chance to work in a billing department, then you know that securing payments from clients can be pretty hard at times, not to mention being a little awkward.
-Property management companies tend to be much more focused on their efficiency and ability to collect rent and maintain on time payments.
-You may well find this very useful when you have a number of properties and you need to collect multiple payments to maintain the cash flow.
+If you ever had the chance to work in a billing department, then you know that securing payments from clients can be pretty hard at times, not to mention a little awkward.
+But cash flow is essential.
+Property management companies tend to be focussed on efficiency and their ability to collect rent and maintain on time payments.
+You may well find this very useful when you have a number of properties requiring multiple payments to maintain cash flow.

 Marketing and advertising the property

-Through long experience, a property manager will have a clear understanding of where you need to market your property and to create effect advertising content.
+Through long experience, a property manager will have a clear understanding of where you need to market your property.
+They can help create effective and successful advertising content.
 A significant advantage when you need to avoid long vacancies.

 Finding the right tenants

 Experienced property managers will be experts at finding good tenants.
-They can also carry out security checks, criminal background checks, running credit reports, references and so much more if you tap into their range of services.
+They can carry out security checks, criminal background checks, and credit reports.
+They will obtain references and so much more if you tap into their range of services.

 Managing your tenants

 Apart from finding good tenants, a property management company will be able to handle all aspects of the tenant to landlord relationship.
-The property manager will be able to assist you in emergencies and routine maintenance, as well as offer their advice to prevent any situations where conflict could arise.
+The property manager will be able to assist you in emergencies and routine maintenance.
+They will also offer their advice to prevent any situations where conflict could arise.